-- To provide curriculum access for all - To secure high levels of achievement for all - To meet individual needs through a wide range of provision - To attain high levels of satisfaction and participation from pupils, parent and carers - To carefully map provision for all vulnerable learners to ensure that staffing deployment, resource allocation and choice of intervention is leading to good learning outcomes. - To ensure a high level of staff expertise to meet pupil need, through well targeted continuing professional development. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners. - To "promote children's self-esteem and emotional well-being and help them to form and maintain worthwhile relationships based on respect for themselves and others".
-(National Curriculum, 2000). - Information about the school's policies for the identification, assessment and provision for pupils with special educational needs, whether or not pupils have EHC Plans, including how the school evaluates the effectiveness of its provision for such pupils.
+- To provide curriculum access for all - To secure high levels of achievement for all - To meet individual needs through a wide range of provision - To attain high levels of satisfaction and participation from pupils, parent and carers - To carefully map provision for all vulnerable learners to ensure that staffing deployment, resource allocation and choice of intervention is leading to good learning outcomes. - To ensure a high level of staff expertise to meet pupil need, through well targeted continuing professional development. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable learners. - 1.
+Information about the school's policies for the identification, assessment and provision for pupils with special educational needs, whether or not pupils have EHC Plans, including how the school evaluates the effectiveness of its provision for such pupils.